jesyspa/snakt-design/Design/folding-unfolding.md

 - The main problem is to know when to keep a unique-predicate unfolded and when to fold it back.
 - This is less problematic for shared predicates since folding back is not necessary.
+- The Kt-to-Viper encoding should be done only if the program is well-typed according to our annotation system.
 - Thanks to the annotation system, we know that when something is passed to a function expecting a unique argument, it must be in std form.
 This means that all the sup-paths have at least default permissions.
-- The rule of thumb should be: if a reference is unique at some point in the annotation system, at the corresponding point of the Viper encoding its unique-predicate should hold or we should be able to obtain it after applying some fold/unfold.
+- The rule of thumb should be: if a reference is unique at some point in the annotation system, at the corresponding point of the Viper encoding its unique-predicate should hold, or we should be able to obtain it after applying some fold/unfold.
-- We can keep track of the assertion that holds at a certain point inside a `PredCtx`.
+- We can keep track of the assertion that holds at a certain point inside a `PredCtx`, that is a set of `ExpEmbedding`.
   The context can contain:
     - `acc(p, write)`
     - `uniqueT(p)`
     - `acc(p, wildcard)`